 How BPO Works

-BPO starts with a company deciding it can benefit from outsourcing a business function, such as marketing or customer service, to an external company.
-The company that wants to outsource researches other companies with experience handling the desired function.
+The BPO process starts with a company deciding it can benefit from outsourcing a business function, such as marketing or customer service, to an external company.
+Next, the company that wants to outsource researches other companies with experience handling the desired function.
 Typically, the search involves contacting multiple companies before determining which is most suitable.

-Conversations begin after the outsourcing company contacts potential BPO companies.
+After identifying potential candidates, conversations begin.
 Many BPO companies determine their client’s needs and tailor their services accordingly.
-A contract is drafted outlining the terms of the agreement the potential client can review.
+Subsequently, a contract is drafted outlining the terms of the agreement the potential client can review.

-Choosing the right BPO company requires determining which one offers the best value.
+In choosing the right BPO company, it requires determining which one offers the best value.
 Sometimes, backup BPO companies are considered in case the primary choice doesn’t deliver on its promise.

-A more involved contract is drafted after the hiring decision to cover specific projects the client wants the BPO company to handle.
+Once a decision is made, a more involved contract is drafted to cover specific projects the client wants the BPO company to handle.
 Ongoing revisions to the contract can occur to protect the relationship and ensure each party gets what they want out of the arrangement.

 Benefits of Business Process Outsourcing